hvsg/chip8/README.md

 # Chip-8 Interpreter

-Written in Rust without viewing tutorials or other implementations.
+Written in Rust, no emulator specific tutorials were used.
 Supports regular 64x32 Chip-8 programs and some HiRes 64x64 Chip-8 programs.
 The 1-bit color palette is from [here](https://lospec.com/palette-list/paperback-2).
 ## Usage